-I love my Shark Duo cordless for vacuuming before I mop as it is lightweight, gets in all the corners, has a great array of tools, and converts to a handheld vacuum seamlessly.
+I love my Shark Duo cordless for vacuuming before I mop as it is lightweight, gets in all the corners, has a fantastic array of tools, and converts to a handheld vacuum seamlessly.
 It also folds away into a tiny cupboard for storage.
 You can read my post about it here.

-The good old fashioned way, get on your knees with a scrubbing brush and a bucket of soapy water.
+The good old-fashioned way, get on your knees with a scrubbing brush and a bucket of soapy water.
 Rinse well, then dry the area well as you go to prevent streaks.
-Remember to protect your knees by leaning on a soft knee pad like this one
+Remember to protect your knees by leaning on a soft knee pad like this one.

 I don’t use anything specific on my floor tiles, mainly just soapy water.
 After I have washed the floor, I will give it a final rinse with disinfectant.

-Personally, I wouldn’t use a steam mop on laminate floors as I worry about causing damage to the seal and finish.
+I wouldn’t use a steam mop on laminate floors as I worry about causing damage to the seal and finish.

 What do you think is the best way to clean tile floors let us know in the comments!

-Now you’ve read about the best mop for tiled floors, why not read about how to clean the hall stairs and landing
+Now you’ve read about the best mop for tiled floors, why not read about how to clean the hall stairs and landing.